Ria-K912/PINN-Implementation/README.md

 ```bash
 pip install numpy torch matplotlib pandas scikit-learn
 ```
+## Results and Visualization
+Each code file includes visualizations comparing PINN predictions with ground truth data (FDM results).
+Use the corresponding scripts to reproduce the plots.

 ## References
 For more information and insights into Physics-Informed Neural Networks (PINNs), please refer to: